 Proceeds from all loans are sent to Boston College and credited to the student's account.

 If you are taking classes in Summer 2014, you will apply for Summer along with Fall and Spring on the 2014–2015 BC Graduate Financial Aid Application.
 All students have an academic year for awarding loans.
 An academic year is generally two semesters.
-If you are enrolled in the Summer and plan on taking out Federal Direct Loans, then your academic year will begin in the Summer and continue through the Fall.
-Spring will be a separate loan period.
-If you are applying for an alternative loan or Graduate PLUS Loan, make sure your loan period is for Summer and Fall.
+If you are enrolled in the Summer and plan on taking out Federal Direct Loans, then your academic year may begin in the Summer and continue through the Fall or be part of a spring summer enrollment period, and then a separate fall and spring enrollment period.
+If you are applying for an alternative loan or Graduate PLUS Loan, make sure your loan period matches your loan period for your unsubsidized Federal Direct Loan.
 You will apply for another loan for Spring later in the Fall semester.

 New Students and First-Time Borrowers

 You must complete a Master Promissory Note (MPN) and Entrance Counseling.
 The MPN is the actual loan application.
 The Department of Education, which operates the Federal Direct Student Loan Program (DL), is your lender.